Jonneitapuro/isoskaba2/README.md

 # ISOskaba 2.0

 An applet to track tutor activity in AYY.
+This is complete rewrite of this project.
+The old version is included as a submodule.

 ## Installation